srsran/srsRAN_Project_docs/docs/source/tutorials/source/ntn/source/index.rst

 Open5GS Core
 ============

-srsRAN Project provides a dockerized version of the Open5GS.
+|project_name| provides a dockerized version of the Open5GS.
 It is a convenient and quick way to start the core network.
 You can run it as follows:

 .. code-block:: bash

   cd ./srsRAN_Project/docker
   docker compose up --build 5gc

-Note that we have already configured Open5GS to operate correctly with srsRAN Project gNB.
+Note that we have already configured Open5GS to operate correctly with |project_name|.
 Moreover, the UE database is populated with the credentials used by the AmarisoftUE.

 GEO NTN Channel Emulator
 ========================